-The amount of power an SSD, or any hard drive, needs depends upon whether it is in idle state or in working state.
+The amount of power an SSD, or any hard drive, needs depends on whether it is idle or working.

 There are two metrics to consider: average power draw and peak power draw.

-Yes, if you have a 2.5″ SATA SSD then you will need to have a SATA power cable for your SSD.
+Yes, if you have a 2.5″ SATA SSD, you will need a SATA power cable for your SSD.

-No, you do not need to have a newer or a better Power Supply Unit for adding an SSD.
+No, you do not need a newer or better Power Supply Unit to add an SSD.

-SSDs do not use much power compared to the rest of the components like the CPU or the graphics card.
+SSDs do not use much power compared to the other components, like the CPU or the graphics card.
 They also use much lower power compared to a typical hard drive.

-No, you do not need to have an SSD connected to power to retain data.
+No, you do not need an SSD connected to power to retain data.

-While it is true that overtime an SSD can start to loose data and is therefore not as ideal for archiving data as hard disk drives for a long time, you do not need to have the fear of immediate data loss if you disconnect your SSD from power.
+While it is true that over time an SSD can start to lose data and is therefore not as ideal for archiving data as hard disk drives for a long time, you do not need to fear immediate data loss if you disconnect your SSD from power.

-As far as how long it takes for data loss to occur, it is quite hard to tell.
-Depending upon the technology used in the SSD and how old it is, it can take anywhere between 2-10 years before the SSD starts loosing data.
+As far as how long it takes for data loss to occur, it is pretty hard to tell.
+Depending upon the technology used in the SSD and how old it is, it can take anywhere between 2-10 years before the SSD starts losing data.